JobService/job-service/configuration-tar/marathon-properties.md

 ####jobtracking-version
 - This property specifies the version number of the Job Tracking Worker to pull down from Artifactory.

-####jobtracking-database-connection-string
+####jobtracking-database-url
-- This property specifies the database connection string to connect to the jobservice database.
+- This property specifies the address of the jobservice database.

 ####jobtracking-database-username
 - This property specifies the database username to connect to the jobservice database.